 Do I need to provide my own drone?

 I'm interested in drones and getting licensed, where do I start?First of all, welcome to UAVAir.
-In answer to your question, that depends on how much experience you have, on our “Which Course” page is a flow chart that will help you to decide which drone course is right for you.
+In answer to your question, that depends on how much experience you have, on our “Which Course” there is information that can help you decide.
+Alternatively, get in touch to discuss your needs with a member of our team.

 Where can I do the course?